verdinjoshua1982/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 The purpose of the Kotlin Multiplatform Mobile technology is unifying the development of applications with common logic for Android and iOS platforms.
 To make this possible, it uses a mobile-specific structure of [Kotlin Multiplatform](multiplatform.md) projects.
 This page describes the structure of a basic cross-platform mobile project.
-Note that this structure isn’t the only possible way to organize your project; however, we recommend it as a starting point.
+Note that this structure isn't the only possible way to organize your project; however, we recommend it as a starting point.

 To view the complete structure of your mobile multiplatform project, switch the view from **Android** to **Project**.